 - rice - typically Risotto is made with Arborio rice.
 It has a high starch content which contributes to a creamy risotto.
 Arborio is sold in every grocery store in a rice and grains aisle.
 You can also try Carnaroli rice.
 It's usually sold in Whole Foods or online;

 - white Miso paste is great for adding an umami flavor to any dish.
 In this recipe, it's particularly useful because it intensifies the taste of mushrooms even more.
-If you don't have Miso paste, I really recommend for you to get one on Amazon asap.
+If you don't have Miso paste, I really recommend for you get one on Amazon asap.
 I add Miso to so many recipes, like Tomato Soup or Chickpeas Stew.
 It's truly a flavor booster in vegan cooking;

 - mushrooms - any mushrooms will work well: Portobello, white button mushrooms or Chanterelles.
 If you want to take it a step further, you can buy dried Porcini mushrooms, soak them for 30 minutes and then use this mushroom water in cooking the risotto;

 - vegetable broth - I recommend homemade broth but store-bought one is fine too;

 - olives - pitted Kalamata olives work best in this recipe.
-Capers, I imagine, could be a good substitution to olives
+Capers, I imagine, could be a good substitution for olives;

 - pine nuts.
 You could probably omit this ingredient, but I really love how pine nuts add a crunchy bite to this risotto